-Each layer enforces governance at a different point in the execution path — and each layer is independently patentable.
+Each layer enforces governance at a different point in the execution path, and each layer is independently patentable.
 Together they form a stack that competitors cannot replicate by writing application-level wrappers.
+Start with the architecture overview to see how all layers connect.

 Single command compiles to FPGA frame, JSON workflow, mesh frame, Python call, REST endpoint, or state-machine transition.
 18-byte FPGA frame with CRC16.
 34-component front end.
 Authorization moved into compilation itself.

 Governance moved beneath the app layer into OS-level execution paths.
 12-stage mandatory pipeline.
-1,782 tests pass.
-84% fail-rate reduction on the hardened build.
+1,782 tests pass. ~84% failure reduction versus the prior build.
 The investor and SBIR story for "this isn't app-level guardrails."

 Software proposes; silicon owns the final enable line.
-Measured hardware-in-the-loop latencies — proposal→disable 12.77ms, auth→disable 25.02ms.
-SymbiYosys formal proofs.
-Basys3-validated, ready for production silicon.
+Measured hardware-in-the-loop latencies, proposal→disable 12.77ms, auth→disable 25.02ms.
+Formally verified.
+Custom FPGA design validated, ready for production silicon.

 Power does not ramp because coupling exists.
 Identity, thermal, spectral, and policy gates must pass first.
 Six-gate admissibility for medical implants, automotive WPT, drone charging, and AMR docks.
 Physics-layer enforcement.